open-mmlab/mmpretrain/docs/tools/visualization.md

 ## Class Activation Map Visualization

-MMClassification provides `tools\visualizations\vis_cam.py` tool to visualize class activation map.please use `pip install grad-cam` command to install dependent third-party libraries.
-This tool is based on [pytorch-grad-cam](https://github.com/jacobgil/pytorch-grad-cam)。The supported methods are as follows:
+MMClassification provides `tools\visualizations\vis_cam.py` tool to visualize class activation map.
+Please use `pip install grad-cam` command to install [pytorch-grad-cam](https://github.com/jacobgil/pytorch-grad-cam).The supported methods are as follows:

 | Method   | What it does |
 |----------|--------------|